Durban: Republic of Natalia

-The Voortrekkers established the Republic of Natalia in 1839, with its capital at Pietermaritzburg.

-Tension between the Voortrekkers and the Zulus prompted the governor of the Cape Colony to dispatch a force under Captain Charlton Smith to establish British rule in Natal, for fear of losing British control in Port Natal.
-The force arrived on 4 May 1842 and built a fortification that was later to be The Old Fort.
-On the night of 23/24 May 1842, the British attacked the Voortrekker camp at Congella.
-The attack failed, and the British had to withdraw to their camp, which was put under siege.
-A local trader Dick King and his servant Ndongeni were able to escape the blockade and rode to Grahamstown, a distance of 600 km in fourteen days to raise reinforcements.
+The Voortrekkers established the Natalia Republic in 1839, with its capital at Pietermaritzburg.
+Zulu-Voortrekker tensions led Governor George Thomas Napier, fearing the loss of Port Natal, to dispatch a force under Captain Thomas Charlton Smith to establish British rule in Natal.
+The force arrived on 4 May 1842 and built a fortified camp that was later known as The Old Fort.
+On the night of 23 May 1842, Smith's troops unsuccessfully attacked a Voortrekker camp at Congella; forced to retreat, they were besieged by the Voortrekkers in their own camp.
+A local English trader, Dick King, was able to escape from the siege with his servant Ndongeni and rode to Grahamstown in 14 days to gather reinforcements.
 The reinforcements arrived in Durban 20 days later; the Voortrekkers retreated, and the siege was lifted.

-Fierce conflict with the Zulu population led to the evacuation of Durban, and eventually the Afrikaners accepted British annexation in 1844 under military pressure.
+On 4 May 1843, Britain annexed the Natalia Republic after prior negotiations with Voortrekker leaders, annexing Natal eight days later.
+In 1844, Natal became a district of the Cape Colony under a lieutenant-governor.